Air Force

 Tom, don’t forget Hanoman.
 A bunch of bananas is all he needs…

-10. Dimp Says:
+10. Dimp says:

 No matter where you obtain the aircrafts, as long as the purchase involved corrupt officials, then we will never get worthy aircraft.
 I think we need full disclosure of these so callled “unserviceable” aircrafts, how old these aircraft are, who purchased them and for how much.

-11. Bas Says:
+11. Bas says:

 Most airforce bases are located in Java because Javanese have colonized all the country and are at the top of it.
 They protect their island and don’t care about what’s inside.
 Just the same way they protect their home and don’t give a S— of what’s outside.
 Other islands only matter because they have gas, oil or tourists.
 Doesn’t amaze me at all.
 Javanese (ORBAnese) culture supremacy.